 What is a roundup post?

-A roundup post is a curated list of content centered around a theme: like recipes, tips, tutorials, or product picks.
+A roundup post is a curated list of content centered around a theme: recipes, tips, tutorials, or product picks.

 You might create a: